mlflow/mlflow/docs/source/tracking/autolog.rst

 ------

 Call the generic autolog function :py:func:`mlflow.openai.autolog` before your training code to enable automatic logging of artifacts.
-See an example usage with `Langchain <https://github.com/mlflow/mlflow/tree/master/examples/openai>`_.
+See an example usage with `OpenAI <https://github.com/mlflow/mlflow/tree/master/examples/openai>`_.

 Autologging captures the following information: